saud-learning-services/instructions-and-other-templates/docs/github-project-management.md

 ## Managing Projects Using GitHub Desktop

-> Recommended for most people on the Operations team
+> ⚠️ Recommended for Operations team

 First, you'll need a GitHub account (Don't have one?
 See [GitHub's instructions to create a free account](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/signing-up-for-a-new-github-account)).
 For Learning Services - get in touch to let someone from the API team and let them know you have an account and want to be added to the organization.
 Some projects (for LS-ops) are private and you must be a member of the organization to view them.